flutter/news_toolkit/docs/docs/overview.md

 # Overview

-The Google Flutter team and Google News initiative have co-sponsored the development of a news application template.
+The Google Flutter team and Google News Initiative have co-sponsored the development of a news application template.
 Our goal is to help news publishers to build apps and monetize more easily than ever.

 This template aims to reduce typical news app development time by 80%.